VinchC/VinchC/README.md

 <p>🔭 I’m currently working on a personal project (which is a photograph gallery) to consolidate and improve my skills.</p>

-<p>🌱 I’m currently learning React, GraphQL and website deployment in continuous integration.</p>
+<p>🌱 I’m currently focusing on the accessibility and security topics, while practicing React, GraphQL and website deployment in continuous integration.</p>

 <p>👯 I’m looking to collaborate with a team in various and ambitious projects, in the domain of accessibility especially. </p>